-General comments about the coding exercises (valid throughout the course):
+Guidelines for the coding exercises (mandatory + valid throughout the course):

 1. You can code in Python, Java, or C++.
 You can make different choices for different exercise sheets.
 In the lecture, we will often use Python, which will allow us to focus on the conceptual issues.
 When efficiency is a central issue, we will use Java or C++.